ys-lin14/Iris-Dataset/README.md

 Contents:
 * iris_knn
   * splitting data into training and testing sets
-  * using k-Nearest Neighbors to classify training data
+  * using k-Nearest Neighbors to classify testing data

 * iris_visualization
   * data visualization using Seaborn